 I couldn’t nail it like you can’t nail the Je ne sais pas of a stylish French woman.
 Our tomcat also behaved like something isn’t right.
 Thus, I thought that he had smelled a wolf, lynx, bear, or something like that.
 As a result, I had the feeling because of his unrestful behavior.
-Thus, we returned into the house.
+Therefore, we returned into the house.
 I packed my bag and left for work.

 The music started playing again.
 Meanwhile I had reached Goldstream Road.
 This road is named after the little creek that like the road and the rail road winds thru the Goldstream Valley.
 This valley is mostly covered by permafrost except for the area of Ann’s Greenhouse.
 After a ten minutes drive or so, the speaker reported again about the crash and a second plane hitting the World Trade Center.
 He later said that another aircraft hit the Pentagon and another one went down and crashed into the fields.
 Terrorist had kidnaped four American planes!

 “What unrealistic scenarios” was my thought.
 “He probably had an over-dose of the movie Independence Day.”
 I had watched that movie in the original English version at the American Cinema, when we still lived in Garmisch Partenkirchen, Germany.
 It seemed eons ago.
 “Obviously, today is a day similar to April’s Fools Day in Germany.”
 My next thought was “I must be careful that they don’t play a joke on me today”.
 While walking thru the parking lot behind the Geophysical Institute I again had the feeling that something was wrong.
 However, I couldn’t figure out what was bothering me.

 Real or not Real?